 These 15 fantastic flowers will not only add some beauty to your garden but also attract various bird species for you to enjoy.

 Sunflowers are a classic choice for any garden aiming to attract birds.
-Their large, sunny faces are a magnet for seed eating birds like finches, sparrows and chickadees.
+They attract seed eating birds like finches, sparrows and chickadees because of their large sunny faces and the seeds they provide.

 Growing Conditions: Sunflowers thrive in full sun and can tolerate a variety of soil types although they do prefer well draining soil.